jim-schwoebel/allie/README.md

 * If you want to talk to me directly, please send me an email @ js@neurolex.co.

 ## Additional resources

+First, you may want to read through [the wiki](https://github.com/jim-schwoebel/allie/wiki) for additional documentation.

-Here are some additional resources in this repository (not covered in the information above):
+Here are also some additional resources to explore to understand Allie's functionality:
 * [Bokeh](https://bokeh.pydata.org/en/latest/) - for data visualizaton.
 * [Data augmentation](https://github.com/jim-schwoebel/Allie/tree/master/datasets/augmentation) - augmentation repositories for audio, text, and video files.
 * [Data cleaning](https://github.com/jim-schwoebel/Allie/tree/master/datasets/cleaning) - data cleaning scripts for deleting duplicate files and removing silence (for audio files).